"New York Probate process"

 When filing a Petition for Letters Testamentary, the Petitioner must also file a fee, the amount of which varies depending on the size of the estate.
 SCPA 2402 provides the fee rates for various estate sizes.
 In addition, once the Court issues Letters, it charges six dollars ($6) per Letter.

 Attorneys generally charge hourly fees in connection with estates proceedings.
-The rates can vary in New York anywhere from $200 dollars an hour to $700 dollars an hour for probate matters.
+The rates can vary in New York.
+You can expect to pay anywhere from $200 dollars an hour to $700 dollars per hour.
 A typical New York estate can usually incur between $3,000 and $10,000 just to obtain Letters Testamentary.
 The matter will be a lot more costly if litigation is involved.

 How Long can an Estate Stay in Probate?